 5. Where are the objects on the "selenography" list found on the Moon?
 You should be able to locate the "maria" by just looking up at the Moon.
 With a telescope, you should be able to find the large craters and other objects.
 Draw your own sketch map of these things while using the telescope.

 JUPITER You should observe Jupiter whenever you can see it, and ask yourself the following questions, and record your answers.
-Throughout the semester you will be able to view Jupiter in the evening sky.
-You should understand why this is so.
+Throughout the semester you will be able to view Jupiter in the evening sky, although at the beginning it will rise fairly late.
+You should understand why the time of rising gets earlier through the semester.

 1. Where is Jupiter in the sky with respect to the sun?
 How does that change through the winter?
 Can you describe the cause of this change?